Spicy Grilled Chicken (A 21-Day-Fix-Friendly Recipe)

 This deceptively simple recipe has some ingredients that can benefit our overall health as well as ensuring that the meal is as tasty as possible.

-- Garlic - a delicious seasoning that adds so much flavor.
+- Garlic: This delicious seasoning adds so much flavor.
 I've always loved garlic, even before I knew about all the benefits it can have for my health.
-It contains varying amounts of vitamins and minerals, and can make your immune system work more effectively.
+It contains varying amounts of vitamins and minerals and can make your immune system work more effectively.
 Garlic can also lower blood pressure and may even play a role in lowering cholesterol and reducing the risk of heart disease.

-- Hot sauce - the spicy flavor comes from capsaicin, which comes from spicy peppers.
-It has anti-inflammatory properties, and may speed up our metabolism, which is great news for those of us (like myself) who are trying to reach and maintain a healthy weight.
+- Hot sauce: the spicy flavor comes from capsaicin, which comes from spicy peppers.
+It has anti-inflammatory properties and may speed up your metabolism, which is great news for those of us (like myself) who are trying to reach and maintain a healthy weight.

 Even if you aren't looking for the health benefits of these ingredients, I'm positive that the delicious flavors of this chicken will win you over.
 It doesn't hurt to improve our health while indulging our tastebuds, am I right?